2022 Alabama Amendment 1

-Alabama Amendment 1, officially the Allow Denial of Bail for Offenses Enumerated by State Legislature Amendment, and commonly referred to as Aniah's Law, is an legislatively referred constitutional amendment that appeared on the ballot in the U.S. state of Alabama on November 8, 2022, concurrent with the 2022 United States elections.
+Alabama Amendment 1, officially the Allow Denial of Bail for Offenses Enumerated by State Legislature Amendment, and commonly referred to as Aniah's Law, is a legislatively referred constitutional amendment that appeared on the ballot in the U.S. state of Alabama on November 8, 2022, concurrent with the 2022 United States elections.
 The amendment was approved by voters.

 Background

-The killing of Aniah Blanchard led to a statewide response after it was revealed that the killer had been previously released from jail on bond after being charged with kidnapping, robbery, and attempted murder.
-A constitutional amendment to expand the list of felonies that an individual could be denied bail first was first considered as early as 2019.
-Blanchard's mother spoke in front of the Alabama Legislature about a possible amendment as well.
+The Killing of Aniah Blanchard prompted a statewide response after it was revealed that the suspect had previously been released on bond after being charged with kidnapping, robbery, and attempted murder.

+A constitutional amendment to expand the list of felonies for which an individual could be denied bail was first considered as early as 2019.
+Blanchard's mother also spoke before the Alabama Legislature in support of a potential amendment.

-The amendment was passed by the Alabama House of Representatives with a unanimous vote.
-It then passed the Alabama Senate with 30 in favor and 0 against, officially placing it on the November 2022 ballot.
+The amendment passed the Alabama House of Representatives unanimously.
+It then passed the Alabama Senate by a vote of 30–0, officially placing it on the November 2022 ballot.

 Impact

-The amendment changed the Constitution of Alabama to allow bail to be denied to individuals who committed certain felonies.
+The amendment changed the Constitution of Alabama to allow bail to be denied for individuals charged with certain serious felonies.